This accessibility statement applies to the Dumfries and Galloway College Website www.dumgal.ac.uk.

 How accessible this website is

-We know some content and parts of this website may not be fully accessible:
+We are aware that some parts of our website are not fully accessible:

 Feedback and contact information